davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 before even installing the OS you need to create a virtual machine, it is fairly straightforward.

-to begin with open VMbox, VMbox for Virtual Box Manager is a free software capable of virtualization for a great many different operating system, it is used by enterprises as well as home users.
+to begin with open VMbox, VMbox for Virtual Box Manager is a free software capable of virtualization for a great many different operating systems, it is used by enterprises as well as home users.

-VMbox runs on x86 hardware, needs only 512MB of RAM for the MBR plus the alloted memory for the OS(though more is always better).
+VMbox runs on x86 hardware and only needs 512MB of RAM for the MBR plus the alloted memory for the OS(though more is always better).

-for a brief explanation of virtualization, virtualization is the act of creating a virtual version of something at the same abstraction level, it can be done for computer hardware, storage devices and computer networks.
+for a brief explanation of virtualization:

+virtualization is the act of creating a virtual version of something at the same abstraction level, it can be done for computer hardware, storage devices and computer networks.

 *create a new virtual machine*